kgeorgieva/cilib.github.com/docs/existing-users.md

 ---
 layout: page
-title: "Existing Users"
+title: "Moving to SBT: A Guide for Existing Users"
 description: ""
 ---
 {% include JB/setup %}

-Current users of CIlib will notice that CIlib has been [split into two parts](/2012/07/16/removal-of-simulator-scripts/index.html): the library, containing all the algorithms, probelms, etc., and the simulator, containing all simulation related code.
+Current users of CIlib will notice that CIlib has been [split into two parts](/2012/07/16/removal-of-simulator-scripts/index.html): the library, containing all the algorithms, problems, etc., and the simulator, containing all simulation related code.

 This means that a number of things change with regards to the location of files